roblabs/fonts-for-trails/README.md

 ---

-### Glypher Studio
+### Glyphr Studio

-[Glypher Studio](http://glyphrstudio.com/online/) allows you upload a `.ttf` and download an OTF or SVG Font.
+[Glyphr Studio](http://glyphrstudio.com/online/) allows you upload a `.ttf` and download an OTF or SVG Font.
 Glypher Studio also gives you the character set map.

 <img alt="README-glypher-studio.png" src="assets/README-glypher-studio.png" width="33%" height="" >